acholonu/DevOps_Capstone/README.md

 ## Simple Micorservice

+- Flask app that triggers dagster container to execute a workflow.
+The result of that workflow is then printed to the screen.
+- The flask app has a simple button that says trigger.
+Once triggered the dagster process goes off (the frontend shows processing).
+And when done, shows the output of the dagster process

 ### Backend

 The backend consist of two part: A service that polls a postgres database to see if any schema changes have happened.
 The second service processes schema changes using the orchestration tool called Dagster.